State v. I.A.S.

 Through a deferred disposition, an eligible youth in Washington State can avoid some of the long-lasting harms of a juvenile adjudication by obtaining a dismissal of their case, a vacated adjudication, and administrative sealing.
 I.A.S. and M.Y.G. both obtained deferred dispositions but were ordered to submit DNA samples to be entered into a DNA database.

 Juvenile Law Center joined King County Department of Public Defense, ACLU of Washington, Washington Defender Association, and other advocacy organizations in filing an amicus brief in the Washington Supreme Court in support of I.A.S. and M.Y.G.
-Our brief argued that collecting DNA after entry of a deferred disposition saddles children with lifetime consequences for youthful actions and undermines the purported goals of the juvenile legal system.
+The brief argued that collecting DNA after entry of a deferred disposition saddles children with lifetime consequences for youthful actions and undermines the purported goals of the juvenile legal system.
 We further argued that the collection of DNA for deferred dispositions, as well as the use of DNA databases generally, disproportionately harms Black, Indigenous and other Washingtonians of color.